Independent People: Themes

 The most important theme of the novel is independence, what it means and what it is worth giving up in order to achieve it.
 Bjartur is a stubborn man, often callous to the point of cruelty in his refusal to swerve from his ideals.
 Though undoubtedly a principled man, his attitude leads to the death and alienation of those around him.

 There are strong economic themes, a discussion of the co-operative movement in Iceland and the exploitation of crofters like Bjartur by Danish merchants and rich Icelanders like Jón the Bailiff.

-Independent People also reveals Laxness's anti-war leanings in a chapter that depicts Icelandic farmers sitting around talking about the economic benefits of the Great War.
+Independent People also reveals Halldór's anti-war leanings in a chapter that depicts Icelandic farmers sitting around talking about the economic benefits of the Great War.

 The ancient Icelandic sagas and Icelandic folklore are still alive in the stories and fables that the characters live with on a daily basis.
 The imaginations of the characters are inhabited by elves, ghosts and demons.
 Bjartur is also a talented poet, a living embodiment of the great oral tradition of the sagas.

 "The author's ironical appraisal is already expressed in the title of the novel, and also in the titles of some of the chapters ... : "Free of Debt", "Years of Prosperity"."

 Reaction

 The popular Icelandic poet Hulda wrote the two-volume novel, Dalafólk (People of the Valleys) as a reaction to Independent People.
-In contrast to Laxness' bleak view of rural life in Iceland, Hulda presents a somewhat idealized picture of the old manorlike farmsteads.
+In contrast to Halldór's bleak view of rural life in Iceland, Hulda presents a somewhat idealized picture of the old manorlike farmsteads.

 In her review of the 1997 Vintage International reissue of the English translation of the novel, Annie Dillard wrote, "The greatest Scandinavians' work shows opposing strains of lyricism and naturalism...
 Independent People fits the dual bill: it is a mythic tale -- cum Marx."